qiwi/template-shot/README.md

 ![](https://travis-ci.org/qiwi/template-shot.svg?branch=master)

-A simple library which can render the html template
+A simple library which can render the html template to a png image

 ## Installation

-This module is installed via npm (comming soon):
+This module is installed via npm:

 ```
 npm install --save template-shot